 Of course, Calvin Klein would do its iteration of the onesie in a more streamlined version.
 It also features a hood and includes handy kangaroo pockets on the front, just like your favorite hoodie.
 It’s made from a plush french terry fabric for extra soft cuddling.
 There is a CK logo on the back if that kind of stuff is important to you.

-Definitely blurring the line between onesie and union suit, Jockey’s version of one-stop dressing includes this festive version with red, grey, and white candy cane stripes, perfect for the holiday season, but a warm look all winter long.
+Definitely blurring the line between onesie and union suit, Jockey’s version of one-stop dressing includes this festive version with red, grey, and white candy cane stripes, perfect for the holiday season, but a warm look all spring long.
 It’s made with a brushed waffle-knit fabric for warmth and softness.

 For the ultimate holiday lounging experience, J. Crew does the union suit up in a classic Buffalo Check, also known as the Rob Roy tartan.
 Cotton jersey knit makes it soft and comfortable, while the fit is a bit more relaxed than a classic union suit.
 Seems like the perfect thing to wear whilst sipping a fine bourbon.

 It’s classic.
 Bright red.
 A hint of Santa Claus, but with a rugged workwear appeal.
 Carhartt stitches it up in a lightweight, 100 percent cotton of ringspun fabric that’s as comfortable as your favorite T-shirts.
 Just don’t be surprised if somebody wants to sit on your lap, Santa

 Stitched up in a warmer thermal waffle-knit fabric, Duluth’s union suit is a cotton, polyester, and spandex blend for comfort, no shrinkage and more movement, perfect for the job site or the home site.
 The heathered red color adds a weathered, vintage finish.